Hackademic/hackademic/README.md

 `sudo chmod -R 765 hackademic`

-Ensure that the apache is started and sql connection is also active.Point your browser towards https://localhost/ You will be prompted with Hackademic page.
-In case you have many sub-directories in `/var/www/`,the browser would throw up all the directories.
+Ensure that the Apache is started and SQL connection is also active.
+Point your browser towards http://localhost/ You will be prompted with Hackademic page.
+In case you have many sub-directories in `/var/www/`, the browser would throw up all the directories.
 Choose hackademic from that.

 Now you will be prompted to Hackademic installation page.